 With these inspiring verses, I will bring this article to a close.
 I pray that it has been a blessing and an inspiration in your life.
 But most of all, I pray that you have taken it seriously, and that you too are now a born again Child of God, a member of His Church, and part of the Bride of Christ.

 If you have enjoyed reading this article, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Google+, Tumblr or any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!